Mordechai Bentov

-Mordechai Bentov (מרדכי בנטוב; 28 March 1900 – 18 January 1985) was an Israeli journalist and politician.
+Mordechai Bentov (מרדכי בנטוב; 28 March 1900 – 18 January 1985) was a Russian-born Israeli journalist and politician.
 He was one of the signatories of the Israeli declaration of independence.

 Biography

 Bentov was born Mordechai Gutgeld in Grodzisk Mazowiecki in the Russian Empire (now in Poland).
 After attending a gymnasium he studied law for two years at the University of Warsaw, and was one of the founding members and leaders of Hashomer Hatzair in Poland.
 He emigrated to Mandatory Palestine in 1920, and continued studying law in Jerusalem.
 He had a younger sister, Shulamit, who followed him to Palestine in 1923 and went on to become a director and producer of kibbutz theatre for Kibbutz Mishmar HaEmek and other communal settlements.

 Bentov later said that he first encountered the "Arab-Jewish problem" during the events of 1921, saying "I was set up, armed with a gun, to defend a Jewish neighborhood in Jaffa.
 I saw in the distance a lot of Arab villagers with sticks and stones, marching to riot against the Jews.
 After them I saw women carrying sacks – to collect the loot."
 He was amongst the founders of Kibbutz Artzi, and was a member of Mishmar HaEmek kibbutz.
 By this time he had risen to the leadership of Hashomer Hatzair, and was one of its representatives in the Histadrut and the World Zionist Organization.
 He was also one of the Jewish Agency delegation to the United Nations in 1947.